crypt remote encrypts and decrypts another remote.

 rclone syncwill check the checksums while copying

 For example, let’s say you have your original remote at

 To sync the two remotes you would do

 rclone sync remote:crypt remote2:crypt

 And to check the integrity you would do

 Files are encrypted 1:1 source file to destination object.
 The file has a header and is divided into chunks.

-The initial nonce is generated from the operating systems crypto strong random number genrator.
+The initial nonce is generated from the operating systems crypto strong random number generator.
 The nonce is incremented for each chunk read making sure each nonce is unique for each block written.
-The chance of a nonce being re-used is miniscule.
+The chance of a nonce being re-used is minuscule.
 If you wrote an exabyte of data (10¹⁸ bytes) you would have a probability of approximately 2×10⁻³² of re-using a nonce.

 Each chunk will contain 64kB of data, except for the last one which may have less data.
 The data chunk is in standard NACL secretbox format.
 Secretbox uses XSalsa20 and Poly1305 to encrypt and authenticate messages.

 64k chunk size was chosen as the best performing chunk size (the authenticator takes too much time below this and the performance drops off due to cache effects above this).
 Note that these chunks are buffered in memory so they can’t be too big.